-All agencies who are members of the SSAB were asked to input into this report, highlighting the work they have done over the 2023/24 year to support the work of Surrey Safeguarding Adults Board.
+All agencies who are members of the SSAB were asked input into this report, highlighting the work they have done over the 2023/24 year to support the work of Surrey Safeguarding Adults Board.

-Surrey County Council Adult Social Care
+Adult Social Care

 Adults, Wellbeing and Health Partnership (including Adult Social Care) plays an active role in Surrey Safeguarding Adults Board and participates in each of the sub-groups which form part of the wider Board's governance.